digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 #### Automatic Direct Message Replies

 Set an automated custom message that will be sent once per day in response to Direct Messages.
 Mentions in Public and Private Channels won’t trigger the automated reply.
 Enabling Automatic Replies sets your availability to **Out of Office** and disables desktop, email, and push notifications.
-This setting is experimental; if you experience any issues with this, please contact the gE.CO toolbox administrator.
+This setting is experimental; if you experience any issues with this, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 ### Display